 Although we love the outdoors of the Hunter Valley, when it’s a stifling hot day, the indoors is where it is at.

 Many of the cellar doors do have indoor options (with air conditioning) including Brokenwood Wines, Audrey Wilkinson, Usher Tinkler Wines, Glandore Estate, 1813 (Broke, NSW) and Talits Estate (Broke, NSW).

 Hit the Bar

-Harrigans Hunter Valley has recently undergone a refurbishment.
-It has an air conditioned indoor bar, gaming and dining areas.
+Harrigans Hunter Valley has an air-conditioned indoor bar, gaming, and dining areas.
 Capacity limits apply for the general bar area - and it’s first come first served.
-You can however book in for a meal if you want to ensure you secure a seat.
+You can however book a meal if you want to ensure you secure a seat.

-The Mighty Hunter is another good option which has just had a refurbishment.
-Have a cold one in the airconditioned bar or make a booking with Foghorn Brewery located on site for a beer tasting and tour of a working brewery.
+The Mighty Hunter is another good option that has had a refurbishment.
+Have a cold one in the airconditioned bar or make a booking with Foghorn Brewery located on-site for a beer tasting and tour of a working brewery.

 Settle in for a Long Lunch

 It’s pretty easy to excuse yourself for being indoors for hours on a hot day when it’s to enjoy a long lunch in the comfort of air conditioning.